WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 }
 ```

-You can specify various features and plugins, see documentation for full details.
-For this `"core": null` indicates no version specified so by default will use the latest version.
+This is a minimal file, you can also specify various features and plugins, see documentation for full details.
+The `"core": null` parameter indicates no version specified, so it defaults to the latest version.

  Start the environment: